Nyala, South Darfur: Education

 The educational institutions in the country nearly doubled between the years of 2000 and 2010.
 In the year 2000 there were 135 primary schools and 58 secondary schools; in 2010 there were 308 primary schools and 106 secondary schools.
 The main concern with the educational system in the city is the quality of the education.
 The schools’ staff is underpaid and unqualified for adequate teaching in these institutions.
 The government often does not commit to their financial responsibility with the schools.
 This affects the schools’ operations and burdens the schools to invest from their resources.
 Also, many children do not attend school so they can work and add to their family’s income.

 Climate

 Despite receiving almost 400 mm of rainfall annually, Nyala has a marginal hot desert climate (Köppen climate classification BWh), just below a hot semi-desert climate (BSh), owing to the extremely high potential evapotranspiration.

-The Amel Center
+Governmental Capitol

-Run by Mossaad Mohamed Ali Mossaad and former Secretary-General of the United Nations Kofi Annan, the Amel Center is a treatment and rehabilitation center in Nyala for victims of torture.
-The center has earned Mossaad and Annan the Olof Palme Prize.
-Mohammed Ahmed Abdallah served as director of the center until 2007, earning the Robert F. Kennedy Human Rights Award for his work.
+From 25 July 2025 Nyala has served as the administrative seat of the Sudanese Transitional Peace Government (Government of Peace and Unity).
+Local authorities say policing has resumed under the banner of the "Federal Police".
+RSF graduated a military police cohort tasked with public security and crime control.
+Traders report the main market has now reopened following a nearly 2 year shut down.
+Engineering teams have converted the ministry of agriculture, personal status court, and land registry into offices for the prime minister and presidential council.